wenweixiong/MARVEL/README.md

 # Workflow for plate-based splicing analysis
 ![](inst/extdata/Cover_Figure.png)

+# Bioconductor/CRAN
+We are in the process for preparing our package for submission to Bioconductor/CRAN.
+In the meantime, MARVEL is available for installation from this repository.

 # Installation
 Please install the following pre-requisite R packages from Bioconductor prior to installing MARVEL.
 ```